 Residents Maintain Autonomy

-In Henderson County Ret Center, 14.23% Percentage of Patients
+In Henderson County Ret Center, 11.9% of Patients

 Ability to Keep Residents Mobile

-In Henderson County Ret Center, 19.34% Percentage of Residents
+In Henderson County Ret Center, 11.6% of Residents

-This is the percentage of residents that retained mobility levels over time.
-Optimizing mobility is usually a great sign for residents' well-being.
+This indicates the percent of patients that retained mobility levels over time.
+Preserving mobility can be a great sign for residents' health.

 Short-term Care: Rehospitalizations

-In Henderson County Ret Center, 19.34 Percentage of Residents Rehospitalized
+In Henderson County Ret Center, 11.6% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Henderson County Ret Center, 11.45 Percentage of Patients
+In Henderson County Ret Center, 21.56% of Patients

 Short-term Care: Facilitates Functional Improvement

-In Henderson County Ret Center, 71.39% Percentage of Resident
+In Henderson County Ret Center, 76.27% of Resident

-This tells you the percent of short-term care residents who experienced functional improvements, such as with activities of daily living.
+This is the percent of short-term stay residents who experienced functional improvements, such as enhanced ability to perform activities of daily living.

 - Great River Medical CenterAcute Care Hospitals 14.11 miles away1221 South Gear Avenue West Burlington Iowa 52655Voluntary non-profit - Private(319) 768-1000